IQSS/dataverse-client-javascript/docs/useCases.md

 _See [use case](../src/datasets/domain/useCases/GetDataset.ts)_ definition.

-The `datasetId` parameter can be a string, for persistent identifiers, or a number, for numeric identifiers.
+The `collectionId` parameter can be a string, for identifying by the collection alias, or a number, for numeric identifiers.

-The optional `datasetVersionId` parameter can correspond to a numeric version identifier, as in the previous example, or a [DatasetNotNumberedVersion](../src/datasets/domain/models/DatasetNotNumberedVersion.ts) enum value.
-If not set, the default value is `DatasetNotNumberedVersion.LATEST`.

-There is an optional third parameter called `includeDeaccessioned`, which indicates whether to consider deaccessioned versions or not in the dataset search.
-If not set, the default value is `false`.

 #### Get Dataset By Private URL Token